table of content

 Key Takeaways

-The cost of billboard advertising is influenced by several factors, including billboard location, daily impressions, size, visibility, lighting, and market demand.
+Billboard advertising costs are influenced by location, daily impressions, size, visibility, lighting, and market demand.
 Billboards in high-traffic urban areas cost significantly more than rural placements.
-Digital and illuminated boards also come at a premium.
+Digital and illuminated boards also command a premium over standard static units.

-Billboard impressions are based on traffic data, the billboard’s distance from the road, and the average number of passengers per vehicle.
-These variables contribute to the CPM (cost per thousand impressions), which is used to price campaigns and measure reach.
+Billboard impressions are based on traffic volume, the board’s distance from the road, and the average number of passengers per vehicle.
+These variables feed into CPM (cost per thousand impressions), which is the standard metric used to price campaigns and measure reach.

 • Bulletins: 14′ x 48′